leetcode-python-java/leetcode-python-java/README.md

       create_tmp_directories
       setup_dev_caching

-      log_to_stdout # This line is important.
+      # This line is important.
 Although the method name seems not.
-Let step into this line.
+      log_to_stdout# Let step into this line.

       super # Will invoke ::Rack::Server#start.
 I will show you later. ensure